Learn How to Use Anonymous Payment Methods to Purchase Products and Services Online Anonymously

 - You can also use a one-time or disposable email address.
 These are handy, but will not save or archive your old messages.

 Which to use will depend on your needs.
 If you need a more permanent account – for example to receive notifications, files or updates by email – a single purpose email account may be better.

 For either method, you want to make sure your true IP address is not stamped on any email server logs, so always use either method above with Tor browser (The Onion Router) or a reliable VPN enabled.
 You could also access it from an Internet café that accepts cash payments and doesn’t have security cameras.
 Basically, you want to mask your true IP address whenever accessing your anonymous email account to cut off the possibility of your identity being traced through the server logs of the email provider.

 - Top Tip – What's Tor?
 It's a free and easy way to browse the web while hiding your true IP address.

-To recap, in order to make sure the email address you use for purchases or sign-ups cannot be traced back to you:
+To recap, in order to make sure the email address you use for sign-ups and to purchase online anonymously cannot be traced back to you:

 - use a single purpose or one-off/disposable email address

 - access it with either Tor browser or a VPN enabled